lucasl0st/ipv4-for-ipv6_only-http-proxy/README.md

 You can then use the included `docker-compose.yaml` file to deploy the proxy alongside your infrastructure.

+### Configuring Docker for IPv6

+To facilitate communication between containers and IPv6-only services within an IPv6-only environment, Docker needs to be configured for IPv6 networking.
+Here's how to configure Docker for IPv6:

+#### Why IPv6 Configuration?

+In scenarios where IPv6 is the primary networking protocol, Docker containers must use IPv6 addresses for communication.
+By default, Docker is configured for IPv4 networking.
+To enable containers to communicate via IPv6, Docker needs specific configuration.

+#### Configuration Steps

+1. Open the Docker daemon configuration file in a text editor.
+On Linux, use the following command to open the file:

+    ```sh
+    sudo nano /etc/docker/daemon.json
+    ```

+2. Add the following configuration lines to enable IPv6 support and define an IPv6 CIDR block:

+    ```json
+    {
+      "ipv6": true,
+      "fixed-cidr-v6": "fd4c:f221::/64",
+      "experimental": true,
+      "ip6tables": true,
+      "default-address-pools": [
+        { "base": "172.17.0.0/16", "size": 16 },
+        { "base": "172.18.0.0/16", "size": 16 },
+        { "base": "172.19.0.0/16", "size": 16 },
+        { "base": "172.20.0.0/14", "size": 16 },
+        { "base": "172.24.0.0/14", "size": 16 },
+        { "base": "172.28.0.0/14", "size": 16 },
+        { "base": "192.168.0.0/16", "size": 20 },
+        { "base": "fd4c:f222::/104", "size": 112}
+      ]
+    }
+    ```

+3. Restart the Docker daemon to apply the changes

+    ```sh
+    sudo systemctl restart docker
+    ```

+The docker-compose file in this repository includes the additionally necessary configuration for IPv6 networking, when using anything else you are on your own.

 ## Configuring DNS Entries using external-dns

 If you want to configure the DNS IPv4 entries using [external-dns](https://github.com/kubernetes-sigs/external-dns), you can use a minimalistic Kubernetes Ingress resource to trigger external-dns.